README 1ST: XBMC FAQ. NOTE: please don't post JB questions at xbmc.org, use firecore, awkwardtv.org, or modmyi.com.

 Q: What are SHSH blobs and why should I care?

 A: You need SHSH blobs to downgrade to an iOS version Apple's no longer signing.
 As new iOS versions are released, Apple stops signing older ones to prevent them from being installed since they're easier to jailbreak.
-Using Tiny Umbrella to save your SHSH blobs (tutorial) will allow you to downgrade to any iOS version you have saved SHSH blobs for.
+Using Seasonpass or Tiny Umbrella to save your SHSH blobs (tutorial) will allow you to downgrade to any iOS version you have saved SHSH blobs for.
 Plug the ATV2's power cord in and let it boot before plugging in the USB cable (to prevent it from showing as a Recovery Device in TU). iFaith will let you dump your current SHSH blobs even if Apple isn't signing them.

 Q: How do I downgrade iOS?